sofair/gitea/docs/content/doc/usage/command-line.en-us.md

                 - `--key`: Client ID (Key).
                 - `--secret`: Client Secret.
                 - `--auto-discover-url`: OpenID Connect Auto Discovery URL (only required when using OpenID Connect as provider).
+                - `--custom-callback-url`: OpenID Custom Callback URL (only required when using OpenID Connect as provider).
                 - `--use-custom-urls`: Use custom URLs for GitLab/GitHub OAuth endpoints.
                 - `--custom-auth-url`: Use a custom Authorization URL (option for GitLab/GitHub).
                 - `--custom-token-url`: Use a custom Token URL (option for GitLab/GitHub).